Pretraining a Foundation Model for Small-Molecule Natural Products

 \subsection{Biochemical significance of NaFM representation}

-In this section, we explore the biological information integrated within our pretraining models.
-For natural products that are challenging to synthesize, tracing the pathways of these compounds~\citep{capecchi2020assigning, capecchi2021classifying, xu2024composite} facilitates combinatorial biosynthesis~\citep{winter2012synthetic}.
+In this section, we explore the biological information integrated within our pre-trained models.
 Given the strong interrelationship between molecular scaffolds, microbial species, and biosynthetic gene clusters, the specially designed pre-trained model performed exceptionally well in addressing both tasks.
 We fine-tune the model using the LOTUS dataset~\citep{rutz2022lotus}, which contains 130,000 data points with biological source labels.
-As illustrated in Fig.~\ref{fig: bgc_topk}, NaFM effectively separates natural products from five major biological sources—animals, bacteria, chromista, fungi, and plants—within the representation space.
+As illustrated in Fig.~\ref{fig: bgc_origin}(a), NaFM effectively separates NPs from five major biological sources—animals, bacteria, chromista, fungi, and plants—within the representation space.
 Research on chromista is still emerging and has not kept pace with studies on other biological sources.
-Their unique environments and the difficulties in obtaining samples have resulted in few natural products being identified from them, with only about 1\% of data coming from chromista.
-Nevertheless, despite the scarcity of training data, NaFM is still able to effectively differentiate natural products from chromista.
+Their unique environments and the difficulties in obtaining samples have resulted in few NPs being identified from them, with only about 1\% of data coming from chromista.
+Nevertheless, despite the scarcity of training data, NaFM is still able to effectively differentiate NPs from chromista.
 For each biological source, we performed structural clustering and selected the representative scaffold corresponding to the cluster with the most data.
-This scaffold reflects the most characteristic structure of natural products from that source.
+This scaffold reflects the most characteristic structure of NPs from that source.
 The distinct differences in scaffolds across biological sources further highlight the strong relationship between the source and the scaffold structures.
-In contrast, when the same model architecture is applied without loading the pre-trained weights, the model is unable to distinguish between natural products from these sources.
-This result further underscores the advantages of NaFM over approaches that rely on direct supervised learning using labeled datasets.
+In contrast, applying the same model architecture without pre-trained weights fails to distinguish NPs from different sources (full-sized non-pretrained Atlas shown in Supplementary Figure~S13).